 To help shed some light on this last question, we’ve identified three categories of stakeholder behaviors to evaluate:

-- Sustained Behaviors are activities that are likely to return to their pre-crisis state virtually unchanged.
+Activities that are likely to return to their pre-crisis state virtually unchanged.
 For instance, people stopped staying in hotels in the months after 9/11, but that behavior eventually returned to pre-9/11 levels.
 Hoteliers just needed to find ways to hold on in the meantime.

-- Transformed Behaviors are activities that are likely to return after the crisis, albeit with fundamental changes.
+Activities that are likely to return after the crisis, albeit with fundamental changes.
 After 9/11, people stopped flying on planes.
 When they started flying again, the need for stricter security protocols at airports was clear.
 Airports began to make massive investments in security technology that they had been previously slow to make.
 This had a major positive effect on the businesses of security system manufacturers.

-- Collapsed Behaviors are activities that are likely to cease altogether or be replaced by alternatives.
+Activities that are likely to cease altogether or be replaced by alternatives.
 After 9/11, travelers could no longer take beverages past the TSA check point.
 If you owned a coffee shop outside of that point, all of a sudden, your customers just stopped buying their coffee or water as they arrived at the airport.
 Today, you won’t find as many beverage shops outside of TSA check points.

 How do you predict behavior change?